-For now all the APA has done is appeal to the ESRB.
+For now, all the APA has done is an appeal to the ESRB.
 The APA wants the rating board to adjust the game-rating scale to reflect these recent findings.

 Would that be such a bad thing?
 Is it better to redraw the lines of acceptable content for certain age groups?
 Will the future see an attempt at serious game censorship?

 For now, thankfully, the research doesn’t support any extreme moves or regulation against violent video game content.

 Questions Related to Gaming:

 Written by Dustin